vansh070605/WEB3-UPI/README.md

 # Web3 UPI Alternative 🚀

 ## Overview
-A **Web3-based UPI alternative** that simplifies crypto transactions by allowing users to send and receive payments using **phone numbers or wallet names (ENS, Lens Protocol)** instead of long and complex wallet addresses.
+Our **Web3-based UPI alternative** that simplifies crypto transactions by allowing users to send and receive payments using **phone numbers or wallet names (ENS, Lens Protocol)** instead of long and complex wallet addresses.
 This system leverages **Layer-2 scaling solutions (Polygon, Optimism, Arbitrum)** to reduce transaction fees and ensure faster payments.

 ## 🔥 Features
 ✅ **Send Crypto Using Phone Numbers or ENS Domains**